isiut/botto-ts/README.md

 # botto-ts (Archived)

-Failed attempt at making a functional Discord bot with TypeScript
+Failed attempt at making a useful Discord bot with TypeScript